CMU-67328/ExpressLab/README.md

 It can be a nuisance to have to quit and restart node each time you edit your app.js file.
 Nodemon is an npm package that will monitor your files and restart node automagically whenever you save a change.

 Nodemon is not a module, but a program.
 But it is available via npm.
 To install it from the terminal prompt, run: `npm install -g nodemon`.
 The -g means to install it *globally* and not in this particular directory.
-You might have to run this as administrator or sudo depending on the permissions on your laptop.
+You will have to run this as administrator or sudo depending on the permissions on your laptop.

 Once you have it installed, instead of running your app directly with node, run it with `nodemon app`.